 Anthony O’Hear is Professor of Philosophy at the University of Buckingham and Head of the Department of Education.
-He is Honorary Director of the Royal Institute of Philosophy and editor of its journal Philosophy.
 He is also editor emeritus of The Fortnightly Review's new series.

 Friedel Weinert is Emeritus Professor of History and Philosophy of Science at the University of Bradford.
 He has published several books on the interrelationship between science and philosophy, including Copernicus, Darwin & Freud: Revolutions in the History and Philosophy of Science (Wiley Blackwell 2009).
 He has edited several volumes in this area, including Evolution 2.0.: Implications of Darwinism in Philosophy and the Natural and Social Sciences, edited by Martin Brinkworth and Friedel Weinert.
 (Heidelberg/Berlin/New York: Springer.
 The Frontiers Collection 2011).